By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 There are several forms that the hypoglycemic syndrome can take and we will adopt Dr. Samra’s classification;

 Type 6, Cellular Level Hypoglycemia (Hypoglycia) This is energy starvation at the level of brain cells.
-The person may have a normal GTT but presents the same hypoglycemic symptoms.
+Here, the person may have a normal GTT but presents the same hypoglycemic symptoms.
 This may be caused by a dysfunction in enzymes involved with glucose metabolism, usually as a result of an abnormal zinc/copper ratio or other type of heavy metal toxicity.
-Zinc is a coenzyme in the break down of glucose to simpler biochemical substances, before being used as energy inside brain cells.
+Zinc is a coenzyme in the breakdown of glucose to simpler biochemical substances, before being used as energy inside brain cells.
 High copper levels depress zinc levels and vice versa.
-See also hypoglycia.
+See also Hypoglycia Notes.
 Other coenzymes and vitamins are also involved in glucose metabolism inside the mitochondria.

 ALLERGIES are closely related to the hypoglycemic syndrome.
 Many asthmatics have improved their condition by adopting the hypoglycemic diet to be discussed later.
 Very often, when we adopt the hypoglycemic diet – by eating natural food – hitherto hidden allergies may emerge.
 Common foods, causing allergic reactions are cows milk, eggs, fish, crustaceans, legumes, grains and various seeds.
 These may all result in hypoglycemic symptoms.
 Food allergies often interfere with the proper absorption of nutrients in the intestines, thus causing vitamin and mineral deficiencies.
 Others obstruct the synthesis of neurotransmitters in the brain (such as serotonin), often resulting in ‘psychiatric’ disorders.
 Allergic reactions can be overcome by either avoiding the offending foods and/or by supplementation with special enzymes, vitamins and minerals.
 Depending on the severity of allergic reactions, these should be treated in consultation with professional nutritionists.